isomorphic-software/smartclient-docs/classes/ModalWindow.md

 ### Description
 If true, this Window widget will automatically be centered on the page when shown.
 If false, it will show up in the last position it was placed (either programmatically, or by user interaction).

 **Note:** If an auto-centering Window is either programmatically moved or dragged by an end user, auto-centering behavior is automatically turned off.
 To manually center a Window, you can use [centerInPage()](Window.md#method-windowcenterinpage).
-Auto-centering will also be disabled if you pass an explicit [left](Canvas.md#attr-canvasleft) or [top](Canvas.md#attr-canvastop) value at [create time](Class.md#classmethod-classcreate).

 ### Groups